davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theForest/backToTheRoad.md

 "Come on, {{playerName}}," Lady Willsbourgh said, holding her by her shoulders as if she was trying to prevent her from falling off.
 "You can do it."

 Back in the day, there weren't as many coaches as there are now, or motivational videos on the Internet, so that simple speech was enough.
 Kind of.

+"And take this with you," added the minister, handing her a **rope**.

+"Where did you get this from?" asked {{playerName}}.

+"I found it lying around."
+The minister shrugged.